The most common injuries caused by falling objects on construction sites include:

 1. Head and Brain Injuries

-Traumatic Brain Injuries (TBIs) | Falling objects striking the head can lead to TBIs, ranging from mild concussions to severe brain damage that affects memory, cognition, and physical coordination.
-These injuries can require extensive treatment and can be life-threatening. |
+Being hit by a falling object can cause skull fractures, concussions, and traumatic brain injuries, which are among the most severe outcomes of struck-by incidents.
+Even relatively small tools dropped from height can generate enough force to cause serious brain trauma and long-term cognitive problems.
+These injuries can lead to TBIs, ranging from mild concussions to severe brain damage that affects memory, cognition, and physical coordination.
+These injuries can require extensive treatment and can be life-threatening.

-Skull Fractures | Even with proper head protection, the force of a falling object can cause skull fractures that may lead to permanent disability or cognitive impairments. |
+Even with proper head protection, the force of a falling object can cause skull fractures that may lead to permanent disability or cognitive impairments.
+Head injuries from falling debris are a recognized cause of construction fatalities, particularly when workers are not adequately protected by hard hats or overhead shielding.

-Facial Injuries | Falling objects can also result in facial trauma, causing disfigurement or impairments like vision or hearing loss. |
+Falling objects can also result in facial trauma, causing disfigurement or impairments like vision or hearing loss.

 2. Neck and Back Injuries

-Herniated Discs and Nerve Damage | Herniated discs can result from such impacts, leading to severe discomfort and limited movement, often requiring prolonged medical intervention. |
+Herniated discs can result from such impacts, leading to severe discomfort and limited movement, often requiring prolonged medical intervention.

 3. Broken Bones and Other Injuries

-Multiple Fractures | Construction workers often sustain fractures in their arms, legs, or ribs when struck by heavy tools or debris.
-These injuries may require surgery and a lengthy recovery period. |
+Struck-by falling objects commonly cause fractures of the arms, legs, ribs, hands, and feet, along with lacerations and internal injuries.
+Heavy materials such as bricks, tools, and structural components can crush extremities or cause multiple fractures in a single event.
+Construction workers often sustain fractures in their arms, legs, or ribs when struck by heavy tools or debris.
+These injuries may require surgery and a lengthy recovery period.

-Crushed or Amputated Limbs | The impact from heavy falling objects can cause severe crushing injuries or even require amputation. |
+The impact from heavy falling objects can cause severe crushing injuries or even require amputation.

-Internal Organ Damage | Heavy blunt force trauma can damage internal organs like the liver, spleen, or lungs.
-These injuries may not always be immediately visible but can have life-threatening complications if untreated. |
+Heavy blunt force trauma can damage internal organs like the liver, spleen, or lungs.
+These injuries may not always be immediately visible but can have life-threatening complications if untreated.

 Types of Falling Objects on Construction Sites